Denoising Large-Scale Image Captioning from Alt-text Data using Content Selection Models: Related Work

 \section{Related Work}

-\textbf{Content selection from vision: } There is a rich body of work in improving content selection for IC \cite{DBLP:conf/cvpr/Feng00L19a}.
-Several works focused on addressing this with equivalents of skeletons derived from scene graphs \cite{DBLP:conf/iccv/GuJCZYW19, kimvizwiz, DBLP:journals/corr/abs-2003-00387, DBLP:conf/cvpr/YangTZC19}.
-However, scene graph annotations with objects and relations is expensive, thereby constraining the scaling of these models to captions in multiple languages and diverse concepts.
+\paragraph{Content selection from vision: } There is a rich body of work in improving content selection for IC \cite{DBLP:conf/cvpr/Feng00L19a}, mainly focused on scene graph based skeletons \cite{DBLP:conf/iccv/GuJCZYW19, kimvizwiz, DBLP:journals/corr/abs-2003-00387, DBLP:conf/cvpr/YangTZC19}.
+However, these annotations with objects and relations are expensive, thereby constraining the scaling up to multiple languages and diverse concepts.
 Our work delegates this responsibility of identifying content to the language modality by using inexpensive off the shelf tools for weak supervision.

 \textbf{Content selection from language: } An orthogonal body of work relies on skeletons derived from language using hierarchical phrase modeling \cite{DBLP:conf/accv/TanC16, DBLP:conf/nips/DaiFL18}, semantic attention \cite{you2016image}, attribute LSTM \cite{yao2017boosting}, skeleton based attribute filling \cite{wang2017skeleton}, adaptively merging topic and visual information \cite{liu2018simnet}, multimodal flow \cite{DBLP:conf/iccv/LiZLY19} and concept guided attention \cite{li2019boosted}.
 Note that all these prior works utilize human curated gold datasets such as COCO \cite{DBLP:conf/eccv/LinMBHPRDZ14} and Flickr30k \cite{plummer2015flickr30k} with clean coupling between captions and images.
 However, scaling them to large and diverse concepts is expensive.
-We utilize \textit{uncurated} silver standard dataset with the advantages of richness and diversity at the cost of noisy text.
-Hence we demonstrate the effectiveness of a dual staged approach that denoises the captions by skeleton prediction.
+We utilize \textit{uncurated} silver standard datasets with the advantages of richness and diversity at the cost of noisy text.
+Hence we show the effectiveness of a dual staged approach that denoises the captions by skeleton prediction.